What Customs Broker Services Actually Cover for Canadian Importers

 Half the disputes we see come down to two questions: what HS code applies, and what’s the transaction value for duty purposes?

 The Harmonized System classification determines your duty rate.
 A small difference—say, 8471.30 versus 8543.70 for certain electronic assemblies—can swing duty from zero to six percent.
 Customs brokers research the right ten-digit HS code using the Canadian Customs Tariff, published CBSA classification rulings, and Customs Notice D10-14-55 guidelines.
-We also file advance ruling requests (Form B3-3) when a product is ambiguous, which takes roughly 120 days but binds CBSA to a written determination.
+We also file advance ruling requests (Form CAD-3) when a product is ambiguous, which takes roughly 120 days but binds CBSA to a written determination.

 Valuation follows Customs Act section 48, which implements the WTO Valuation Agreement.
 Your transaction value—what you actually paid or will pay—is the starting point, but adjustments apply: assists (tooling you provided), royalties, freight to Canada if not included in the invoice, packing costs.
 We check that your commercial invoice reflects all of these correctly.
-When it doesn’t, we calculate the adjustment and declare it on the B3, line 16.
+When it doesn’t, we calculate the adjustment and declare it on the CAD, line 16.
 CBSA audits routinely catch undervaluation, and penalties under section 109.1 start at the lesser of $25,000 or 25 percent of the duty evaded, even for honest errors.

 Our tariff classification tools and research let clients validate codes before goods ship, not after they arrive.